scholacantorum/public-site/sing/index.md

 <iframe id="audition-video" width="560" height="315" src="https://www.youtube.com/embed/V7l6XKY8YyI?rel=0" title="Audition Process" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Singers will be notified of the outcome of their auditions prior to the second rehearsal.
-Singers who successfully pass their vocal interview will be invited to an information session an hour prior to the second rehearsal.
+Singers will be notified of the outcome of their interview shortly afterwards.
+Singers who successfully pass their vocal interview will be invited to an information session an hour prior to the first rehearsal of the season.

+Please note that Schola’s 63rd concert season is a departure from the norm mentioned in the FAQs, below.
+See the Concerts page for the details on the programs, times and places of our five concerts.
+In addition, we will also be appearing in Redwood Symphony’s Stravinsky Festival in April.

 ### Why should I sing with Schola Cantorum?